 MCLAUGHLIN: There's a difference between reform and destruction, and what this is, is destruction.
 Teachers better wake up in this country.

 SANCHEZ: Indeed, teachers better wake up, says Rhode Island Education Commissioner Deborah Gist, because from this point on, no more excuses.

-Ms. DEBORAH GIST (Commissioner of Education, Rhode Island): If you have folks who after getting support can't make the progress that they need to make, then we will be moving out people who aren't performing.
+DEBORAH GIST: If you have folks who after getting support can't make the progress that they need to make, then we will be moving out people who aren't performing.
 Absolutely.